PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ### System Rule
 - Only admin user can approved the activity.
 - Activity can be approved only if there is at least one investor whose task is to be created.
-- Any new activity or any existing draft activity can be approved.
+- Draft activity can be approved.
 - To approve activity, all of its mandatory details should be filled.
 - When activity is approved, system will create tasks for the investors whose Create task is ON.
 - Activity can't be approved until the audit information is locked.